TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 #### Argon2

-All of this can be done for us via the [argon2 npm package](https://www.npmjs.com/package/argon2) (which uses the Argon2id function by default as recommended by the Open Worldwide Application Security Project (OWASP)).
+All of this can be done for us via the [argon2 npm package](https://www.npmjs.com/package/argon2).
 Fortunately for us, using it doesn't require that much extra work.
 Going back to our `POST /signup` middleware, let's hash our password before we store it:

 ```bash
 npm install argon2